KMAYAMA2/notes/content/people/Naval Ravikant.md

 			- [[5-1 When you are long truth you are long volatility and time |Long volatility means long time]]
 	- “Use your judgement to [[2-1b3a1 Narrow it down so you can have a chance to build your own moat |figure out]] what kinds of environments you can thrive in, and then create an environment around you so you’re statistically likely to succeed.”
 	- Advice to my younger self: “Be exactly who you are.”
-		- “Holding back means staying in bad relationships and bad jobs for years instead of minutes.”
+		- “**Holding back means staying in bad relationships and bad jobs for years instead of minutes**.”
 - Choosing to Free Yourself
-	- “If they have an expectation of you, that’s completely their problem”
+	- “**If they have an expectation of you, that’s completely their problem**”
 		- The sooner you can dash their expectations, the better.
 			- “Courage isn’t charging into a machine gun nest.
 Courage is not caring what other people think.”
 		- Don’t spend your time making other people happy.
 Other people being happy is their problem.
 It’s not your problem.
 			- If you are happy, it makes other people happy.
-	- “The mind should be [[1-2g1c3 Confining yourself only to 'your mind' is quite an arbitrary decision |a servant and a tool]], not a master”
+	- “**The mind should be [[1-2g1c3 Confining yourself only to 'your mind' is quite an arbitrary decision |a servant and a tool]], not a master**”
 		- Break the habit of uncontrolled thinking
 - **Philosophy**
 	- “There is no fundamental, intrinsic purposeful [[1-1a2e10 There is no such thing as objective meaning |meaning]] to the Universe.”